To provide direction to University departments on the fixed asset capitalization policies of the University.

 If the anticipated cost of the whole asset is greater than or equal to $1,000 and less than $5,000 and the equipment being built is required to be tagged (or it is desired to include the item in the Property Records System), obtain an N tag from the Property Management Office.
 This tag number must be included on a text line of all purchase documents

 For University-built capital equipment, use object codes 5750 and 5751 for all components purchased with a unit cost less than $5,000.
 If a component cost is $5,000 or more, use an appropriate capital object code.

 When ordering components, add a text line (type T in the UPO field on screen 29L for dPRs) to the purchase requisitions, stores requisitions, interdepartmental billing forms, etc. that reads "These items are components or part of tag # (the pre-assigned A or D-Tag number). "

-COMPUTER SOFTWARE: Capitalize operating systems software routinely installed by the manufacturer with a computer as part of the computer.
-Capitalize major systems applications as determined by the Financial Services Office.
+Computer Software: Capitalize operating systems software routinely installed by the manufacturer with a computer as part of the computer.
+Capitalize major systems applications as determined by Financial Services.
 Charge all personal computer application software (for example Word, Excel, PowerPoint, etc.) to operations object code 4620, Software Licenses/Royalties.